malcolmsailor/efficient_rhythms/docs/index.md

     script works by finding bijective voice-leadings between chords and scales), but in the longterm, I would very much like to remove it.

+5. The settings files that generated the examples in this section all begin with `rhythm_example` and are found in the `docs/examples` folder. `docs/examples/rhythm_example_base.py` is shared among each example.
+So you can build the first example with the command `python3 efficient_rhythms.py --settings docs/examples/rhythm_example_base.py docs/examples/rhythm_example1.py`.

-5. However, we’ll have to give up on representing these in conventional music notation.
+6. However, we’ll have to give up on representing these in conventional music notation.
 In fact, for the time being only duple note-values (i.e., eighth-notes, quarter-notes, and the like) can be exported to notation.